A topic from the subject of Isolation in Chemistry.

 Procedure:

-1. Dissolution: In a beaker, dissolve the impure benzoic acid in a minimum volume of hot dichloromethane (solvent).
+1. Dissolution: In a beaker, dissolve the impure benzoic acid in a minimum volume of hot dichloromethane.
 Add activated charcoal to remove impurities by adsorption.
+Heat gently on a hot plate, stirring constantly to ensure complete dissolution.

-2. Filtration: Filter the solution through a funnel lined with filter paper to remove the activated charcoal and any insoluble impurities.
+2. Hot Filtration: While the solution is still hot, filter the solution through a preheated funnel lined with fluted filter paper to remove the activated charcoal and any insoluble impurities.
+Keep the solution hot to prevent premature crystallization.

-5. Collection: Use a Buchner funnel and filter paper to vacuum-filter the crystals.
-Rinse the crystals with cold methanol to remove any remaining impurities.
+5. Collection: Once crystallization is complete, collect the crystals using vacuum filtration with a Buchner funnel and filter paper.
+Rinse the crystals with a small amount of cold methanol to remove any remaining impurities.

-6. Drying: Spread the crystals on a watch glass and allow them to air dry completely.
+6. Drying: Transfer the crystals to a watch glass and allow them to air dry completely, or dry them in a desiccator to speed up the process.

 Key Procedures:

-- Dissolving the solute in a minimum volume of solvent to maximize solubility.
+• Dissolving the solute in a minimum volume of hot solvent to maximize solubility.

-- Adding activated charcoal to adsorb and remove impurities.
+• Using activated charcoal to adsorb and remove colored impurities.

-- Controlling the addition of antisolvent to initiate crystallization.
+• Controlling the addition of the anti-solvent to initiate crystallization.

 Significance: